WLOGSolutions/RSuite/docs/basic_workflow.md

 hello_world("John")
 ```

-We commented line `library(mypackage)` and added a new line
+We commented the line `library(mypackage)` and added a new line
 ```R
 devtools::load_all(file.path(script_path, "../packages/mypackage"))
 ```

 This line uses devtools to dynamically load your package.
-We are using variable `script_path` which is
+We are using the variable `script_path` which is
 auto-initialized by R Suite and is a path pointing to `master.R`.

 # Step 10 - loggers in master scripts

 R Suite promotes good programming practices and using loggers is one of them.
-R Suite is based on `logging` package.
+R Suite is based on  the `logging` package.

-Lets update `R/master.R` as follows
+Let's update `R/master.R` as follows

 ```R
 # Detect proper script_path (you cannot use args yet as they are build with tools in set_env.r)